vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 (3) Revd.
 Dr. Miller of Madras asked the British Christians to bear in mind that God was at work in India long before any missionary, Catholic or Protest- ant, set his foot there.

-*Dravidian includes the two branches Vaishnava and Šaiva.
+*Dravidian includes the two branches Vaishnava and Śaiva.
 The Dramida- or Dravida-Bhashya on the Brahma-Sutras, referred to both by Sankara and Ramanuja, seems to be an ancient commentary, by its very name Dramida of Dramida-"cārya.
 Anterior to Ramanuja and posterior to Sankara, procrustean

 PREFACE